-- Depending on the size of the area treated, the procedure itself might possibly take anywhere from a few minutes to an hour.
-Your physician might possibly require that you arrive an hour before your procedure for administration of an anesthetic cream.
+- Depending on the size of the area treated, the procedure itself may possibly take anywhere from a few minutes to an hour.
+Your physician may possibly require that you arrive an hour before your procedure for administration of an anesthetic cream.
 This patient had her forehead skin treated in about 25 minutes.
 Note the change in the appearance of her eyes.

 Patient treated by Julio Barba and Javier Ruiz-Esparza

 When can I return to my normal activities?